DataDog/docker-dd-agent/README.md

 You can find [some examples](https://github.com/DataDog/docker-dd-agent/tree/master/examples) in our Github repository.

-As a shortcut, you can use the `TAGS` environment variable to set host tags.
-Add `-e TAGS="mytag0,mytag1"` to the `docker run` command.

 ### Information

-You can display the information page with this command.
+To display information about the Agent's state with this command.

 `docker exec dd-agent service datadog-agent info`